home-assistant/home-assistant.io/source/_integrations/ruckus_unleashed.markdown

 For this platform to work, the Ruckus controller or Unleashed AP will need to be accessible over HTTPS.
-If you are having trouble with Home Assistant not connecting, make sure the user you have specified can log in to the web dashboard and view AP, WLAN and Client information.
+If you are having trouble with Home Assistant not connecting, make sure the user you have specified can log in to the web dashboard and view AP, WLAN, and Client information.